-This Banner device is not a stand-alone point-of-operation guarding device, as defined by OSHA regulations.
-It is necessary to install point-of-operation guarding devices, such as safety light screens and/or hard guards, to protect personnel from hazardous machinery.
+This Safety Module is not a point-of-operation guarding device, as defined by OSHA regulations.
+It is necessary to install point-of-operation guarding devices, such as safety light curtains and/or hard guards, to protect personnel from hazardous machinery.
 Failure to install point-of-operation guards on hazardous machinery can result in a dangerous condition which could lead to serious injury or death.